Homepage > Journal > Sprint vs. Cascade. Which will work better for project development?

 Because detecting errors made during the testing or use phase will result in high costs.

-In addition, we deliver a working product only at the very end, so the result obtained may differ from what the customer expected.
+In addition, we deliver a working product only at the very end, so the result may differ from what the customer expected.

 Do you want to create or improve your product?

-Sprint vs. Cascade model
+Sprint vs. Cascade

 Team engagement

-Those who have encountered Agile management say it engages more than the Cascade model, those involved in a project influence its design in technical and organizational aspects.
+Those who have encountered agile management say it engages more than the cascade model.
+Those involved in a project influence its design in technical and organizational aspects.

-Our team members are further motivated because Sprint makes them feel responsible for the success of a project.
+It's important to remember that we need employees who are competent, motivated, and not afraid of working independently.
+Our team members are further motivated because sprint makes them feel responsible for the success of a project.

 Time